 My lesson learned is don't expect different pairs of the same model Topo shoes to fit the same or the two shoes of the same pair to be the same size.

 *Topo Note: Thanks for the feedback, Larry!
-This pair was found to be overstuffed in the heel on the left shoe, likely causing the sizing disparity, and a new pair was shipped to this customer.
+This pair was found to be overstuffed in the heel on the left shoe, likely causing a one-off sizing disparity in this pair, and a new pair was shipped to this customer.

 by Bella's Traveling Lunchbox

 I've tried all types of shoes from Hokas to Altras to Salomons.
 This guy is hands down the best trail shoe I've worn.
 I took them out to North Georgia for a trail run on the DRT yesterday.
 The weather was awful so the trails were a hot mess.
 This shoe performed better than I had ever expected.
 It took on mud, slick rock, and roots perfectly.
 There were a couple of places going down Coosa that I thought I would lose my footing...never happened.
 The toe box is perfect and the shoe feels secure on technical terrain.
 The only thing, in my opinion, would be to add just a bit more cushion.
 Other than that, I'll be buying a couple of more of these in case they get discontinued!
 Way to go Topo!
 Nice Job!